tvogels/drjit/docs/what.rst

    does this avoid loading and storing temporaries: it also makes it easy to parallelize the program on compute accelerators.

-This is just a toy example, but the idea it shows scales: Dr.Jit can trace large and complicated programs with side effects, loops, conditionals, polymorphic indirection, atomic memory operations, texture fetches, hardware-accelerated ray tracing operations, etc. The principle is always the
-same: the system captures what operations are needed to calculate a result, postponing them for as long as possible.
+This is just a toy example, but the idea it shows is general.
+Dr.Jit can trace large and complicated programs with side effects, loops, conditionals, polymorphic indirection, atomic memory operations, texture fetches, ray tracing operations, etc. The principle is always the same: the system captures what operations are needed to calculate a result, postponing them for as long as possible.

 Users of `JAX <https://github.com/google/jax>`__ may find this familiar: JAX combines tracing with tensor-based optimizations for machine learning